cvs-health/android-compose-accessibility-techniques/doc/content/TextAlternatives.md

 ### Overriding content with `Modifier.clearAndSetSemantics`

 The other approach of overriding grouped composable content is to use `Modifier.clearAndSetSemantics`.
-This method removes the existing semantics of the element _and all of its child composables_ and replaces it with the semantic values supplied by a lambda.
+This method removes the existing semantics of a composable _and all of its child composables_ and replaces it with the semantic values supplied by a lambda.

 ```kotlin
 Row(